kcboggs/401Assignments/seattle-ops-401d1: Read41.md

 Testers then try and exploit these vulnerabilities, typically by escalating privileges, stealing data, intercepting traffic, etc., to understand the damage they can cause.

 4. Maintaining access
 The goal of this stage is to see if the vulnerability can be used to achieve a persistent presence in the exploited system— long enough for  a bad actor to gain in-depth access.
+The idea is to imitate advanced persistent threats, which often remain in a system for months in order  to steal an organization’s most sensitive data.

+5. Analysis
+***The results of the penetration test are then compiled into a report detailing:****
+* Specific vulnerabilities that were exploited
+* Sensitive data that was accessed
+* The amount of time the pen tester was able to remain in the system undetected

+### Penetration testing methods
+* External Testing
+* Internal Testing
+* Blind Testing
+* Double-blind Testing
+* Targeted Testing

+### Penetration testing and web application firewalls
+***Penetration testing and WAFs are exclusive, yet mutually beneficial security measures.***